mythril-forge/vanilla-spells/spells/level-6/eyebite.md

 If the target moves to a place at least 60 feet away from you where it can no longer see you, this effect ends.

 ### Sickened
-The target has disadvantage on attack rolls and ability checks.
+The target has disadvantage on Attack Rolls and Ability Checks.
-At the end of each of its turns, it can make another Wisdom saving throw.
+At the end of each of its turns, it can make another Wisdom Saving Throw.
 If it succeeds, the effect ends.

 ---